yarnthen/yarnthencohosking/_posts/2017-08-15-how-to-save-time-using-excel-part-1.md

 **Enabling the Developer Ribbon**

 This is something that comes out since excel 2010 where you cannot see the record macro(which is the means of us creating the automation).
 This is available in the Developer Ribbon only.
-So to get that out, you need to go to File tab->Options->Customize Ribbon->Main Tabs->check the Developer-> Click OK
+So to get that out, you need to go to File tab->Options->Customize Ribbon->Main Tabs->check the Developer-> Click OK.
 <img src="{{ site.urlimg }}/dev_ribbon.jpg" alt="">

 **Start recording macro**

-Go to the Developer Ribbon and click Record Macro.
+Go to the Developer Ribbon and click Record Macro.<br>
 <img src="{{ site.urlimg }}/record_macro_way.jpg" alt="">

 You will see the below window.
 Key in your macro name(optional unless you want some means to keep track of the names of your shortcut, if not keep as default).